vinitamalviya6789/EV-Charging-Network-SQL-Analysis/README.md

 ## Project Objective

 The project demonstrates how SQL can be used to explore relational business data, analyze operational activity, evaluate revenue and energy patterns, and identify useful business insights.

+## Data Note

+'total_chargers' represents the stated total charging capacity of each station, while the 'chargers' table contains the individual charger records included in this analysis dataset.